Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 • UNCG: UNCG classes are being taught online, and most of campus is closed.
 The university has adopted a pass-fail option for all spring semester courses.
 May's commencement will be combined with the previously scheduled Dec.
 11 graduation ceremony.

 • N.C.
-A&T: Face-to-face classes are being conducted online as much of the campus is closed.
+A&T: Face-to-face classes are being conducted online as much of the campus is closed and students have the option to take pass-fail grades instead of traditional letter grades.
 May's commencement has been postponed to sometime later this summer.
 On March 24, A&T said someone affiliated with the university contracted coronavirus.

-• GTCC: Guilford County's community college closed all campus buildings effective at 5 p.m.
-March 27.
+• GTCC: Guilford County's community college has closed all campus buildings.
 Curriculum classes that have been converted to online formats will meet that way through May 2, the end of the spring semester.
 In-person labs, workforce and continuing education courses, which include off-site and customized training classes, will remain suspended through at least April 19.
 Work-based learning and off-site clinical curriculum classes have been canceled for the spring semester.
 Commencement, scheduled for May 7, has been postponed.

-• Greensboro College: All spring semester classes have moved online or to an alternate delivery method starting March 23.
-Students will not be allowed to remain on campus.
-The college said it has given them directions to retrieve their belongings.
+• Greensboro College: All spring semester classes have moved online or to an alternate delivery method.
 No decision has been made about commencement, which is scheduled for May 9.

-• Guilford College: Classes resumed online March 23.
+• Guilford College: Spring semester classes are being held online.
 Commencement, scheduled for May 16, has been postponed.

-• Bennett College: Remote classes started March 16.
-All spring semester in-person classes have been canceled.
+• Bennett College: All spring semester classes are being held remotely.
 The college won't hold its traditional on-campus commencement, which was scheduled for May 2.

-• Elon University School of Law:The downtown Greensboro law school has temporarily closed its facilities as of 5 p.m.
-March 27.
-Those facilities, including the law library, will remain closed through April 19.
-The spring trimester will start on schedule March 30 but with online instruction.
-All in-person classes, meetings and other on-campus gatherings are suspended through April 19.
+• Elon University School of Law: The downtown Greensboro law school will hold all spring trimester classes remotely and has closed its facilities through the end of final exams in June.
+The law school plans to hold summer school classes as well as first-year student orientation in August in-person.

 • High Point University: Classes will continue online through the rest of the spring semester.
 HPU has asked students to leave campus by March 27; only international students and others with special circumstances can remain.
 Commencement scheduled for May 9 has been moved tentatively to August.
 On March 26, the university said a student who is at home out-of-state has tested positive for coronavirus.